tmenguy/ha-solcast-solar/README.md

 ### Forecast update issues

 When a forecast update occurs, the integration incorporates a retry mechanism to cope with transient `429/Try again later` situations.
-It is very rare that all ten attempts fail, however it has been know to happen early in the European morning.
+It is very rare that all ten attempts fail, however it has been known to happen early in the European morning.
 If it does happen, then the next update will almost certainly succeed.

 An API usage counter is maintained to track the number of calls made to solcast.com each day (which begins at UTC midnight).
 If this counter is mis-aligned with reality then upon encountering an API call refusal it will be set to its maximum value, and not reset until UTC midnight.